 There is a genius to this structure.
-Many farmers will recognize themselves and their own farms in Brown’s history through the first half of the book, and then they can dig into the details of how turn it all around—to create better, more profitable farms.
+Many farmers will recognize themselves and their own farms in Brown’s history through the first half of the book.
+Then they can dig into the details of how to turn it all around—to create better, more profitable farms.

-You do not have to be a large-scale farmer to love this book.
+You do not have to be a large-scale farmer to love “Dirt to Soil.”
 I do not farm on the same scale as Brown, with the same crops or even with some of the same livestock, and I was riveted.
 There is a lot of science, but it’s smooth, digestible and well-researched—tied together with anecdotes about labor, family, soil and animals.

 Ultimately, this book feels important.
 It feels like the type of book we all need on our shelves to pick up regularly, perhaps especially in the disaster years, and get a refreshing perspective.
 In this sense, it’s something, indeed, that can regenerate us.